 In addition, students and site coordinators selected local projects to conduct and expand.
 Connections to traditional knowledge with integration of TEK data were made to enhance project reports and individual projects.
 Individual projects were developed and many were entered into the Kodiak Regional Rural Science Fair that is coordinated with the Alaska Rural Systemic Initiative with support from the Alaska Federation of Natives.
 Teri Schneider, Alutiiq Studies Coordinator for KIBSD and Aleut Regional Coordinator for AKRSI is very interested in pursuing this continued integration.
 It has proven to be a factor to motivate students to pursue individual or small group investigations that make sense to where and how they live.
 Student projects were expected to be presented at the March 2001 TEK Conference and CRRC Annual Gathering, but because of a conflict with scheduling, KAYAW students were unable to attend.
 Students will report their projects directly to the tribal council in their community.
-A number of KAYAW students, however, presented their projects to local and regional Elders and western science judges during the Kodiak Regional Science Fair.
+An intense "Immersion Institute" took place in April for all Kodiak's rural high school student.
+With help from Henry Huntington, all of our students were training in the documentation, integration and use of TEK, and learned interview techniques.
+Each student was given the opportunity to interview community members and Elders, which led to the first re-publication of the oral history magazine, Illuani.
+A number of KAYAW students, also, presented their projects to local and regional Elders and western science judges during the Kodiak Regional Science Fair.
 Five of our students, including three who were working with the PSP testing, won honors to present their projects at the Alaska Native Science and Engineering Society's Statewide Science Fair and the Alaska Science and Engineering Science Fair.